ibm-build-lab/terraform-ibm-cloud-pak/modules/cp4na/example/README.md

 # Example to provision CP4NA Terraform Module

+**NOTE:** an OpenShift cluster with at least 5 nodes of size 16x64 is required to install this module.
+This can be an existing cluster or can be provisioned using our [roks](https://github.com/ibm-build-lab/terraform-ibm-cloud-pak/tree/main/modules/roks) Terraform module.

 ## Run using IBM Cloud Schematics

 For instructions to run these examples using IBM Schematics go [here](../Using_Schematics.md)